Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: The anti-classicality axiom and

 An unexpected, yet surprisingly simple result now shows that in the presence of the other $\PZFC$-axioms, any choice we make is equivalent, since the weakest of them (the conservative one) already implies the strongest (the maximizing one).
+Indeed, this can be viewed as a very central theorem on which the rest of our theory hinges in a crucial way.

 \begin{Thm}[$\PZFC$] Suppose there is an inconsistent and an incomplete set.
 Then for any classical sets $u,v$, there is $x$ such that $x^!=u$ and $x^?=v$. \end{Thm}

 \begin{proof} From the assumption we have $a \in b \land a \notin b$ for some sets $a,b$ and also $\lnot (c \in d \lor c \notin d)$ for some sets $c,d$.
 Let us introduce the following abbreviation: